chef/automate/components/automate-chef-io/content/docs/elasticsearch.md

 {"acknowledged":true,"persistent":{},"transient":{"cluster":{"routing":{"allocation":{"cluster_concurrent_rebalance":"10","exclude":{"_ip":"10.1.1.10"}}}},"indices":{"recovery":{"max_bytes_per_sec":"80mb"}}}}
 ```

-To check on progress, get node name of built in ES with
+To check on progress, get node name of built in Elasticsearch with:
 ```
 curl -s localhost:10141/_nodes/_local?pretty | grep \"name\" | head -1
 ```
-Then when you have the uniq name
+Then, when you have the uniq name:
 ```
 watch 'curl -s localhost:10141/_cat/shards | grep 7gPK9oY | sort'
 ```
-When everything has moved that should return nothing.
+When everything has moved, that command should return nothing.

-4. Set Final Configuration for Automate’s Built in Elasticsearch.
+##4.
+Set Final Configuration for Automate’s Built in Elasticsearch

 The last step will be to configure Elasticsearch to be a coordinating only node, similar to how Elastic recommends for Kibana here. https://www.elastic.co/guide/en/kibana/6.2/production.html